pere98diaz/Neural-SDEs-for-Conditional-Time-Series-Generation-and-the-Signature-Wasserstein-1-metric/Documentation.md

    For example, `drift: [84, 84]` indicates that the drift is formed by two hidden layers of size 84 each.
 The dimension of the input and output layers is determined      by a different hyperparameter, in this case $d_{z}$.

             - `t_norm`: if set to `None`, then the vector fields of the SDE do not depend on time.
 If set to a positive number, then it scales the variable `t` before sending it as input to the vector fields.
+Defaults to `None`.
 - `noise_size`: if `noise_type` is set to `diagonal`, then this parameter is not used.
 If set to `general`, it indicates the dimension of the Brownian motion.
-- `noise_type`:
+Defaults to `None`.
+- `noise_type`: if set to `diagonal`, the matrix of the diffusion is diagonal.
+If set to `general`, then the output matrix has general form.
+Defaults to `diagonal`.
+- `final_tanh`: whether to apply a final `tanh` to the final layer of the vector fields.
+Defaults to `False`.
+- `proj`: if set to `True`, then the output stream is obtained as a projection of the first dimensions of the SDE solution.
+If set to `False`, then a final readout lineartity is applied.
+Defaults to `False`.
+- `translation`: whether or not to apply a translation to the generated time series, so it's initial value is the final value of the input path.
+Defaults to `False`.